elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 To add a `robots.txt` file to the domain `https://shop.example.com`:

 1. Determine which paths within the domain you’d like to exclude.
-2. Create a `robots.txt` file with the appropriate directives from the [robots exclusion standard](https://en.wikipedia.org/wiki/Robots_exclusion_standard), e.g.:
+2. Create a `robots.txt` file with the appropriate directives from the [robots exclusion standard](https://en.wikipedia.org/wiki/Robots_exclusion_standard), for example:
     ```txt
     User-agent: *
     Disallow: /cart